This Forecast in-depth page has been updated with information available at the time of the October 2024 Economic and fiscal outlook.

 Forecasting models

 The Class 1 NICs model uses the same approach as the PAYE income tax forecasting model.
 The forecast is generated by estimating year-on-year changes in receipts, using the last full-year figure as a baseline.
-Our forecast for wages and salaries growth (decomposed into growth in earnings and growth in employment) is the key driver of the forecast.
+The forecast is generated by estimating year-on-year changes in receipts, using the last full-year PAYE NICs receipts figure as a baseline.
+The model takes our forecast for wages and salaries growth, decomposed into growth from employment and growth from earnings.
+The model applies an average (‘effective’) tax rate (ATR) to extra income arising from employment growth and a marginal tax rate (MTR) to extra income arising from earnings growth to generate a forecast of PAYE NICs tax receipts.

 Future changes to the tax system (announced as Budget measures) and other ‘off-model’ factors (such as the effect on increasing incorporations) are also included in the forecast.

 The Class 4 NICs model uses a similar approach to the SA income tax model.
 Liabilities are estimated by multiplying taxable profits by the average effective tax rate.
 Outturn taxable profits are grown in line with relevant parts of our economy forecast.
-The average effective tax rate is taken from the Personal Tax Model.
+The average effective tax rate is taken from HMRC’s Personal Tax Model (PTM) – a micro-simulation model based on a survey of taxpayers’ liabilities.

 Main forecast determinants